 In DeMarco v.
 Robertson Stephens Inc., 228 F.R.D.
 468 (S.D.N.Y.
 2005), Patrick obtained the first class certification in a federal securities case involving fraud by analysts.

-Mr. Dahlstrom’s extensive experience in litigation under the PSLRA has made him an expert not only at making compelling arguments on behalf of Pomerantz’s clients for lead plaintiff status, but also in discerning weaknesses of competing candidates.
+Patrick’s extensive experience in litigation under the PSLRA has made him an expert not only at making compelling arguments on behalf of Pomerantz’ clients for Lead Plaintiff status, but also in discerning weaknesses of competing candidates.
 In re American Italian Pasta Co.
-Sec.
-Litig. and Comverse are the most recent examples of his success in getting clients appointed sole lead plaintiff despite competing motions by numerous impressive institutional clients.
-After appointing Pomerantz as sole lead counsel in American Italian Pasta, the court stated:
+Securities Litigation and Comverse are the most recent examples of his success in getting our clients appointed sole Lead Plaintiff despite competing motions by numerous impressive institutional clients.

 Patrick was a member of the trial team in In re ICN/Viratek Securities Litigation (S.D.N.Y.
 1997), which, after trial, settled for $14.5 million.
 Judge Wood praised the trial team: “[P]laintiffs counsel did a superb job here on behalf of the class. ...This was a very hard fought case.
 You had very able, superb opponents, and they put you to your task. ...The trial work was beautifully done and I believe very efficiently done.”

 Patrick’s speaking engagements include interviews by NBC and the CBC regarding securities class actions, and among others, a presentation at the November 2009 State Association of County Retirement Systems Fall Conference as the featured speaker at the Board Chair/Vice Chair Session entitled: “Cleaning Up After the 100 Year Storm.
 How trustees can protect assets and recover losses following the burst of the housing and financial bubbles.”